 - Where the asset is purchased prior to 01 st April 2001 cost of improvement is available only for the amount spent on or after 01 st April 2001.

-- If the asset is purchased before 01 st April 2001 the cost of acquisition shall be taken as fair market value as on 01.01.2001 or actual cost of acquisition at the option of the assessee.
-If fair market value is adopted as actual cost of acquisition then it shall not exceed stamp duty value as on that date.
+- If the asset is purchased before 01st April 2001 the cost of acquisition shall be taken as fair market value as of 01.01.2001 or the actual cost of acquisition at the option of the assessee.
+If the fair market value is adopted as the actual cost of acquisition then it shall not exceed the stamp duty value as of that date.

-- Partial exemption or complete exemption is available for capital gains based on the re investment opted by the assessee U/s 54, 54B, 54D, 54F, 54EC, 54GB.
+- Partial exemption or a complete exemption is available for capital gains based on the re-investment opted by the assessee U/s 54, 54B, 54D, 54F, 54EC, and 54GB.

-- The purpose of holding the asset should be considered if it is held as stock in trade by a real estate developer, or promoter it shall not be treated as capital asset and alternatively assessable under head profits and gains from business of profession.
+- The purpose of holding the asset should be considered if it is held as stock in trade by a real estate developer or promoter it shall not be treated as a capital asset and alternatively assessable under head profits and gains from the business of profession.

-- Income tax return filing for capital gains is mandatory even is total income after exemption is less than basic exemption limit of Rs.2,50,000.
+- Income tax return filing for capital gains is mandatory even if the total income after the exemption is less than the basic exemption limit of Rs.2,50,000.

-- Sale consideration is higher of stamp duty value or actual selling price.
+- Sale consideration is higher than the stamp duty value or actual selling price.

 - Where the property is acquired by the assessee by way of will or inheritance and other modes specified in Section 49(1) the period of holding of the previous owner shall be included.
-For example if a father transferred a property to his son through inheritance then the period of holding of the property by the son includes period of holding by the father also.
+For example, if a father transferred the property to his son through inheritance then the period of holding of the property by the son includes a period of holding by the father also.

-- Cost inflation index for every year will be published by income tax department (CBDT) each year, you can download cost inflation index table from income tax department portal portal
+- The cost inflation index for every year will be published by the income tax department (CBDT) each year, you can download cost inflation index table from income tax department portal portal